Why Grass Dies Under Shade Trees

 Lessons Learned From Mother Nature

 Mother Nature designed her baby grass seeds for sprouting and tolerating lower light conditions under the shadow of established taller grasses.
-Re-seeding dense shade areas three times a year (April 15, August 15, and September 15)) will add new generations of youthful, vigorous, and low-light tolerant grass plants to the maturing turf stand.
+Re-seeding dense shade areas three times a year (April, June, and September)) will add new generations of youthful, vigorous, and low-light tolerant grass plants to the maturing turf stand.

-Best Grass Seed for Under Shade Trees
+Best Grass Seed to Grow in Shade

 Uncle’s Premium Shade grass seed is the ideal blend of elite grass seed varieties to introduce genetic diversity with lower water and nutrient requirements, improved shade tolerance, and disease resistance.